AlphaGit/alphas-manifesto-blog/_posts/2015-09-23-software-security.md

 My only complain so far is that it took longer than expected to receive the certificates (I just received them, but the course actually finished on August).
 However, this has no impact in the quality of the course itself and I still recommend it fully.

-If you're interested in it, you can <a href="https://www.coursera.org/course/softwaresec">visit the Software Security course</a>, which happens to be part of a much larger <a href="https://www.coursera.org/specialization/cybersecurity/7">Cybersecurity specialization</a>.
+If you're interested in it, you can [visit the Software Security course](https://www.coursera.org/course/softwaresec), which happens to be part of a much larger [Cybersecurity specialization](https://www.coursera.org/specialization/cybersecurity/7).